hiromimiyata/Mustang/README.md

 https://www.kaggle.com/datasets/hwaitt/horse-racing

 ### Data Cleaning
 Merged the two datasets and dropped unecessary columns and rows with missing information.
-We utilized MongoDB and SQL to input the dataset into a database to further analyze the data with different tools.
+Utilized MongoDB and SQL to input the dataset into a database to further analyze the data with different tools.

 ### Attempted Machine Learning Models
 Tested multiple machine learning models including Neural Network, Decision Tree, Random Forest, K-Nearest, etc. The machine leaning models used in the presentation were the models with the best outcomes.
 The models mentioned were Neural Networks and the Decision Tree.